Anuj8497/Predicting-Customer-Churn-at-QWE-inc/README.md

 # Predicting-Customer-Churn-at-QWE-inc

 In this project, I have to tried to follow up on the events of the case study.
-The dataset contains financial information of Indian Firms.
+The dataset contains Customer information of QWE Inc. then prepared a Logistic regression model that predicts the probability whether the customer will continue QWE's service or not.
-Developed various Machine Learning models like Logistic Regression, Decision Trees, Random Forest, Ada Boosting to predict Manipulators.
+Q1) Checks whether customer age has any effect on Customer Churn Q2) Documents the steps followed to prepare a better model.
-To overcome class imbalance, I have also applied undersampling.
-Also did ROC analysis for Logisitc regression model And then I have presented my recommendations for MCA Technologies.
-The case study is in the .pdf file
+Q3) Documents top drivers for Customer Churn